Skip to main content

 If you receive services through a customer using Peerakeet, the following additional rules apply:

-• Your provider, program, organization, or solo practice may provide its own Notice of Privacy Practices, 42 CFR Part 2 patient notice, telehealth informed consent, release-of-information forms, or other legal documents.
+• Your provider, program, organization, school, or solo practice may provide its own Notice of Privacy Practices, FERPA notices, 42 CFR Part 2 patient notices, telehealth informed consent, release-of-information forms, student or participant consents, or other legal documents.

-• Those customer- or provider-issued documents govern the care relationship and provider-specific uses and disclosures of your information.
+• Those customer-issued documents govern the underlying service relationship and customer-specific uses and disclosures of your information.

-• Requests relating to provider-owned records, including certain HIPAA or 42 CFR Part 2 requests, should generally be directed to the customer or provider that delivered the service.
+• Requests relating to customer-controlled records, including certain FERPA, HIPAA, or 42 CFR Part 2 requests, should generally be directed to the customer, institution, program, or provider that delivered the service.

 • Peerakeet may assist that customer or provider in responding to such requests as required by contract or law.

-• Peerakeet acts as a technology platform supporting customer operations and does not create a provider-patient or peer-support relationship with users of the Service.
+• Peerakeet acts as a technology platform supporting customer operations and does not by itself create a provider-patient, student-school, counselor-client, or peer-support relationship with users of the Service.

 7. Security